 - Sure.
 I'll make tea.

-- In my avatar pic I am holding someone's pet skunk somewhere in Oklahoma when I was four.
-I guess I have always been an accepting type of girl.
+- I guess I have always been an accepting type of girl.

 • My work posted here is of course copyright Natalie K. Munden.

 • Oh, and did you know that some people take drugs in order to experience vertigo ON PURPOSE?

 Does it Help You?
 Open Call

 February 25, 2014 10:37PM

 January 02, 2014 07:18AM

 - Winter's Scene May Be Set